SysKitTeam/docs-spdockit/how-to/queries-and-rules/create-audit-queries-and-rules.md

 With the provided __Audit Editing Users and Permissions__ sample Rule you can enable the __Editing users and permissions__ setting on single or multiple site collections in a single step.

 You can also enable or disable all of the other Audit Settings by creating your own Rule that best fits your needs.
 The before mentioned __Audit Settings__ category is also available in the __Rule Wizard__ when the __Rule Scope__ is set to __Site Collections__.
-You can also set the rule to run automatically on a schedule to ensure that the rule is applied to all newly created site collections.
+You can also set the rule to run automatically on a schedule, and thereby ensure that it will be applied to all newly created site collections.

 For a detailed description of the Rule creation please read [this article](#internal/how-to/queries-and-rules/create-governance-policy-rule).